 - Funeral-related decisions.

-When you experience major life changes, like a marriage, a divorce or the birth of children, your plan needs to be updated.
+When you experience major life changes — like a marriage, a divorce or the birth of children — your plan needs to be updated.
 The same is true of many minor life changes, like switching investment providers.

 The Pros and Cons of Trust & Will

-In my career as a Certified Financial Planner™, I met a lot of clients who didn’t have an estate plan.
+In my career as a CERTIFIED FINANCIAL PLANNER™, I met a lot of clients who didn’t have an estate plan.
 Like most people, they were intimidated by what they thought was a complicated and costly process.
 For years, estate planning was complicated and costly.
 But like lots of other things, the internet has democratized the process.